Appetizers & Snacks

 Step Five: Roast Cauliflower

 Spread the cauliflower in a single layer on the baking sheet.
-Baking for 30 minutes.
+Bake for 30 minutes.
 Flip the cauliflower about halfway through the baking time for a more even crispiness.

 Step Six: Add Buffalo Sauce and Panko Crumbs